oskadoskaposka/so_long/README.md

-Many things to do!
+makMany things to do!
 Listing all!

 Good news that have information about what do